 This compendium of reviews represents the most noteworthy YA fiction and nonfiction titles reviewed in Booklist between January 2000 and August 2013.
 It is intended to support librarians, teachers and others to help teens develop a love of reading.
 YA fiction titles are organized by genres of contemporary fiction, graphic novels, historical fiction, mystery and suspense, and speculative fiction.
 YA nonfiction titles are organized by subjects of arts, history, poetry, science, and social science.
 It also includes an appendix of the top 50 YA books between 2000 and 2013 and an index.

 Encountering Enchantment: A Guide to Speculative Fiction for Teens.
-2007.
+2nd ed.
+2015.

 A guide to speculative fiction for young adult readers ages 12 through 18.
 Chapters are organized by subgenre and books are listed alphabetically by author.
 Some children’s and adult titles are included.
 Books written for young adults are accompanied by series and title annotation while adult books include only annotations for single titles.
 Reading levels, media versions, and award winners are also indicated.
 Eight author interviews are interspersed throughout the work.
 Appendices include suggested reading lists and a comprehensive list of additional resources.
 Author, title, subject, and award-winning titles indexes are included.